Operation Kamala: 2022

 On 14 September 2022, 8 Congress MLAs switched to BJP.
 Former Chief Minister of Goa Digambar Kamat and Michael Lobo, along with other 6 Congress MLAs joined Bharatiya Janata Party, after meeting Dr. Pramod Sawant, Chief Minister of Goa from BJP.

-Jharkhand

-It failed in Jharkhand in August 2022 after chief minister Hemant Soren successfully proved his majority in the legislature.

 Karnataka

 2008

 The BJP won 110 seats in the assembly elections in May 2008, falling three seats short of a simple majority.
 With the backing of six independents, Yeddyurappa took the oath of office as chief minister to establish the first BJP administration in south India.
 But to further secure the stability of the administration, the BJP lured seven MLAs—three from the Congress and four from the JD(S) in an operation purportedly funded by mining tycoon and former BJP minister Janardhan Reddy of Bellary—by offering them money and power.
 The BJP scored five victories in the by-elections, bringing its total in the 224-member assembly to 115.
 Operation Kamala eventually became the name of the entire exercise.

 The MLAs who switched parties during the Operation Kamala and resigned are J. Narasimha Swamy, Anand Asnotikar, Jaggesh, Balachandra Jarkiholi, K. Shivanagouda Naik.
 Umesh Katti and D. C. Gourishankar.